Installing Gutter Guards: Mistakes to Avoid

 Handle Gutters with Care

 We’ve seen far too many homeowners try to install gutter guards and end up damaging their gutter system in the process.
 Try not to change the pitch of the gutter, which can reduce the effectiveness of your rain flow protection.
-You’ll also want to ensure the gutters hangers are secured.
+You’ll also want to ensure the gutter hangers are secured.

 Installing an Ineffective Gutter Guard